 Law enforcement accreditation is a progressive and time-proven method of periodic evaluation to improve delivery of law enforcement service by offering a body of standards, developed by law enforcement practitioners, covering a wide range of up-to-date law enforcement topics.
 To become accredited, an agency must undergo an extensive examination of its policies, procedures and physical layout conducted by a panel of police experts.
 Since receiving its first Certificate of Accreditation from the K.A.C.P.
 Law Enforcement Accreditation Program in November 1997, the Owensboro Police Department was re-accredited in 2008.
-Lt.
-Tim Clothier, an 19 year veteran of the Owensboro Police Department, heads the accreditation process by continuously reviewing existing policy to ensure compliance with K.A.C.P. standards, and making recommendations for policy revision to the OPD Command Staff as necessary.
+The accreditation Supervisor heads the accreditation process by continuously reviewing existing policy to ensure compliance with K.A.C.P. standards, and making recommendations for policy revision to the OPD Command Staff as necessary.

 Benefits of Law Enforcement Accreditation

 - Accreditation demonstrates the commitment of the agency to professionalism in terms of adherence to a body of standards.

 - Accreditation assures the community that its law enforcement agency is committed to high quality service and that its policies and procedures are effective and responsive on the one hand and fair and equitable on the other.